xrexonx/electron-soundcloud-player/README.md

 # electron-soundcloud-player

+TODO ~ Create SoundCloud Account and create app for appId for this application.

 <!-- **Clone and run for a quick way to see an Electron in action.**

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.